Picovoice/porcupine/binding/vue/README.md

 await this.stop();
 ```

-If `WebVoiceProcessor` has stopped correctly, `isListening.value` will be set to false.
+If `WebVoiceProcessor` has stopped correctly, `state.isListening` will be set to false.

 #### Release